Skipper Adam Murray was appointed as caretaker manger on Friday 21 November 2014, following the departure of previous

 Murray, who was an England youth international earlier in his career, has also represented Kidderminster Harriers, Torquay United, Macclesfield Town and Luton Town, amongst others, at club level.

 First Team Coach

 Richard Cooper arrived at One Call Stadium in June 2012 following a six-and-a-half year spell with Eastwood Town.

-Cooper, a former England youth international who played in the same team as Michael Owen, was promoted to assistant-manager during his time alongside our current boss, Paul Cox, at Coronation Park.
+Cooper, a former England youth international who played in the same team as Michael Owen, was promoted to assistant-manager during his time alongside our former boss, Paul Cox, at Coronation Park.

 During his playing days, Cooper was a tough-tackling and tenacious central midfielder, who graduated from Nottingham Forest's academy and went on to make 100 appearances for York City.

 After leaving the Minstermen in June 2004, Cooper had a short spell at Alfreton Town, before he chose to join local rivals Eastwood Town midway through the 2005/06 campaign.